iemejia/catho/README.md

 Catho is a catalog utility inspired by the awesome Robert Vasicek's [http://www.mtg.sk/rva/](Cathy) project.

-Or put in other words, it's my excuse to hack some haskell.
+Or put in other words, it's my excuse to hack some python.
+Yes, yes I promised to do it in haskell, but i don't have time now :P

 Installation
 ----------